ItzBr0ken/itzBr0ken.github.io/_posts/2024-01-01-ejemplos-de-fuentes.md

 ---
-icon: fas fa-chess-knight
+# the default layout is 'page'
-order: 4
+icon: fas fa-cog
-title: Text and Typography
+title: Ejemplos de fuentes
 author: Uri
-date: 2024-01-01 11:33:00 +0100
+date: 2024-01-01 14:10:00 +0100
-pin: true
+categories: [Ejemplos, Ejemplos de fuentes]
-math: true
+tags: [writing]
-mermaid: true
+render_with_liquid: false
 ---
 This post is to show Markdown syntax rendering on [**Chirpy**](https://github.com/cotes2020/jekyll-theme-chirpy/fork), you can also use it as an example of writing.
 Now, let's start looking at text and typography.

 ## Headings